mbednarek98/VetClinicHub/README.md

 </a>

-A Java-based Veterinary Clinic Management System utilizing Hibernate and H2 database, streamlined for efficiency and adherence to UML standards. <br> Designed for comprehensive clinic operations, including client and staff management, appointment scheduling, and financial transactions.
+A Java-based Veterinary Clinic Management System utilizing Hibernate and H2 database, streamlined for efficiency and adherence to UML standards.
+Designed for comprehensive clinic operations, including client and staff management, appointment scheduling, and financial transactions.
 </div>

 ## ✨ Features